UMWEDU/umw-study-sync/_areas of study/social-justice.md

 <!-- areas-of-study -->
 ## Areas of Study
 Choose from courses in economics, history, philosophy, anthropology, sociology, geography, and other disciplines.
-Course titles include Anthropology of Gender; World Regional Geography; Social and Political Philosophy; Introduction to Women\'s and Gender Studies; Poverty, Influence, and Equality; Migration Politics in a Globalizing World; History of Sexuality in the U.S.; Racial and Ethnic Relations; and many more.
+Course titles include Anthropology of Gender; World Regional Geography; Social and Political Philosophy; Introduction to Women\'s and Gender Studies; Poverty, Affluence, and Equality; Migration Politics in a Globalizing World; History of Sexuality in the U.S.; Racial and Ethnic Relations; and many more.
 <!-- End areas-of-study -->

 <!-- internships -->